open/close all folders

 - In Kingdom of Loathing, you can make food, drinks, equipment and even living creatures by combining two items.
-This is parodied with a few things, such as the item Dry Noodles being able to be almost any kind of pasta (cooks to make lasagna, spaghetti, ravioli, ect).
+Cooking a few chunks of chocolate eggshells somehow creates a fertilized chocolate bird egg, for example.
 Supertinkering requires three items but is otherwise the same.

 - The Untinkerer can un-combine pairs of items with a screwdriver, even though items are combined using meat goo or plunger suction, not screws.
 An abridged dictionary disassembles into a regular dictionary...and a bridge.
 Don't try to make sense of any of this.

 - Anticheese, "a hole in space the same shape as a wedge of cheese," removes "cheese" from the name of an item, creating deliberately absurd results.
 Crafting it with cottage cheese makes a cottage; crafting it with goat cheese creates a goat.

 - On Neopets, there is a cooking pot where you can combine up to three items to make things.

 - Webkinz has several different cooking items.
 All of them use three-ingredient recipes.

 - Averted in Puzzle Pirates.
 Crafting alchemistry items involves mixing primary colours to make secondary colours, then piping the secondary colours to their containers.
 In multiple iterations, typically.